Philip Ruppe

-Philip Edward Ruppe (/ɹˈuːpi/; born September 29, 1926) is an American politician from Michigan who served as a member of the United States House of Representatives for six terms from 1967 to 1979 before running, unsuccessfully for the United States Senate in 1982.
-A member of the Republican Party, he is a Korean War veteran, having served as a lieutenant in the United States Navy.
-After leaving the U.S. House of Representatives, Ruppe became active in business before running for election, without success, to the 103rd United States Congress.
+Philip Edward Ruppe (/ˈɹuːpi/; September 29, 1926 – August 1, 2026) was an American politician and businessman who served as a member of the United States House of Representatives from Michigan's 11th congressional district for six terms from 1967 to 1979.
+He ran unsuccessfully for the United States Senate in 1978 and 1982.

+A member of the Republican Party, he was a Korean War veteran, having served as a lieutenant in the United States Navy.
+After leaving the U.S. House of Representatives, Ruppe became active in business before running unsuccessfully for the U.S. House once more to represent the 1st district.

-Biography
+Early life

-Ruppe was born in the small town of Laurium, Michigan, and graduated from high school in 1944.
-He is of Slovak and Slovenian descent.
-He attended the V-12 Navy College Training Program at Central Michigan University and University of Michigan, 1944–1946 and graduated from Yale University in 1948.
-He served in United States Navy during the Korean War as a lieutenant.
-He then served as director of Houghton National Bank, Commercial National Bank of L'Anse and R.L.
-Polk and Co.
+Philip Edward Ruppe was born in the small town of Laurium, Michigan, on September 29, 1926.
+He was of Slovak and Slovenian descent.
+Ruppe attended the V-12 Navy College Training Program at Central Michigan University and the University of Michigan from 1944 to 1946 and graduated from Yale University in 1948.

-Political activity
+Ruppe served in the United States Navy during the Korean War as a lieutenant.
+Following his military service, he served as the director of Houghton National Bank, Commercial National Bank of L'Anse and R.L.
+Polk & Company.

+U.S. House of Representatives

 In 1966, Ruppe was the Republican Party candidate for the United States House of Representatives from Michigan's 11th congressional district.
-He defeated incumbent Democratic Party member Raymond F. Clevenger, one of the "Five Fluke Freshmen", to be elected to the 90th United States Congress and was subsequently re-elected to the next five Congresses, serving from January 3, 1967, to January 3, 1979.
-He was not a candidate for reelection in 1978 to the 96th Congress.
-Republican Bob Davis from the town of St. Ignace, Michigan won election succeeding him in the district.
+He defeated incumbent Democratic Party member Raymond F. Clevenger, one of the "Five Fluke Freshmen" elected to the 90th United States Congress from Michigan.
+His congressional campaign victory was attributed to the election of George W. Romney as governor.

+During his congressional career, he was considered to be a moderate Republican.
+He also developed friendships with some of the congressional freshman he had been elected with such as George H. W. Bush of Texas, Robert Taft Jr. of Ohio, and Margaret Heckler of Massachusetts.
+Ruppe was subsequently re-elected five more times.

+Ruppe was the primary sponsor of six bills that were enacted as law: a bill to amend the 1960 Great Lakes Pilotage Act, another to amend the 1936 Merchant Marine Act, two bills related to the establishment of the Father Marquette National Memorial near St. Ignace, Michigan, a bill to grant an undocumented child adopted by an unmarried U.S. citizen the same immigrant status as an undocumented child adopted by a married U.S. citizen, and a bill to permit the Department of the Interior to convey certain lands in Michigan to the Wisconsin Michigan Power Company.

+During his time in the U.S. House, Ruppe was noted for his bipartisanship.
+He also successfully advocated for federal recognition of the Isle Royale National Park Wilderness area, Pictured Rocks National Lakeshore, and the Seney National Wildlife Refuge.